oracle-livelabs/developer/rest-services-for-adb-appDevLive/secure-endpoints/secure-endpoints.md

 **If this is your first time accessing the REST Workshop, you will be presented with a guided tour.
 Complete the tour or click the X in any tour popup window to quit the tour.**

-1. If not already there from the previous lab, we need to be on the **REST Database Actions** page.
+1. If not already there from the previous lab, we need to navigate to the **REST Database Actions** page.
 To do this, use the **Database Actions menu** in the upper left of the page and choose **REST** in the Development list.

     ![Database Actions Menu, Development then REST](./images/sec-1.png)